Production IT infrastructure should

 Gradual Migration to Maintainable Infrastructure

 Many fragile production environments look stable on the surface.
-A brief external perspective is often enough to clarify whether the situation is stable or risky.
+A short call is often enough to clarify whether your situation fits and what a reasonable next step could be.